 Understanding the four ways you can make PMI payments

-If you make less than a 20% down payment on a conventional loan to buy a home, you’ll be required to pay private mortgage insurance to cover the lender’s risk, should you default.
-Lenders typically offer four different options to make PMI payments:
+A down payment of less than 20% on a conventional loan typically comes with the extra expense of private mortgage insurance to cover the lender’s risk, should you default.
+Most lenders offer four different options to make PMI payments:

 Monthly premium.
 Most borrowers choose this PMI payment option.
 The premium amount is based on a percentage of your loan balance and added to your monthly payment.